Expected Policy Gradients for Reinforcement Learning: Background

-where $\hat{V}(s)$ is an approximate value function learned using any policy evaluation algorithm. \eqref{spg-samples-td} works because $\exc{\delta(r,s',s)}{a,s} = A(s,a)$, i.e., the TD error is an unbiased estimate of the advantage function.
+where $\hat{V}(s)$ is an approximate value function learned using any policy evaluation algorithm.
+Equation \eqref{spg-samples-td} works because $\exc{\delta(r,s',s)}{a,s} = A(a,s)$, i.e., the TD error is an unbiased estimate of the advantage function.
 The benefit of this approach is that it is sometimes easier to approximate $V$ than $Q$ and that the return in the TD error is unprojected, i.e., it is not distorted by function approximation.
-However, the TD error is noisy, introducing variance in the gradient.
+However, for stochastic MDPs, the TD error is noisy, introducing variance in the gradient.

-To cope with this variance, we can reduce the learning rate when the variance of the gradient would otherwise explode, using, e.g., \emph{Adam} \citep{kingma2014adam}, \emph{natural policy gradients} \citep{kakade2002natural, amari1998natural, peters2008natural} or \emph{Newton's method} \citep{furmston2012unifying}.
+To cope with this variance, we can use an optimizer that adaptively reduces the learning rate when the variance of the gradient is high, using, e.g., \emph{Adam} \citep{kingma2014adam} or RMSprop \citep{tielemanH12}.
 However, this results in slow learning when the variance is high.
-See Section \ref{sec-rel} for further discussion on variance reduction techniques.
+We discuss other variance reduction techniques in Section \ref{sec-rel}.